-Rich and creamy, this easy oat milk smoothie combines banana, peanut butter and oat milk for a filling way to start your day.
+Rich and creamy, this easy oat milk smoothie combines banana, peanut butter and oat milk for a wholesome way to start your day.
 A naturally sweet protein shake, it’s perfect for breakfast and ready in just five minutes!

 Close up of a glass with a straw in the top on a white background with rolled oats sprinkled around it.

+One of my favorite ways to start the day is by blending up an easy smoothie recipe.
+They’re such a quick & easy way to kick off my mornings with a sippable serving of feel-good ingredients.
 So I’m always searching for new flavor combinations to add to my rotation, and this creamy oat milk smoothie is SO good – I knew I had to share it with you asap!

+We’re using simple ingredients like frozen bananas, peanut butter, ground flax seed and (of course!) oat milk to create a milkshake-style protein smoothie that tastes like a total treat.
+I honestly love having this oat milk protein shake as-is, but it’s so versatile that it lends itself to almost endless variations.
 I’ve added lots of customizations & ideas for you so you can use this oat milk breakfast smoothie and make anything from a berry oat milk smoothie to a chocolate or a no-banana version!

 Top down view of a clear blender cup filled with smoothie ingredients on a white background.